iPhone FAQ: How do I delete/remove/uninstall iPhone apps (iPhone applications)?

 To delete an iPhone app (application), just press and hold the app icon for the app you want do delete.
 When you press on the icon for a second or two all of the app icons will appear to get nervous and start wiggling in place.
 When this behavior starts, all of your third-party iPhone applications will show an "X" icon in the upper-left corner of their application icon, as shown in this iPhone screenshot:

 As it turns out, the iPhone app icons have good reason to appear nervous: you can now do things to them, including moving or deleting them.

 At this point you can delete an iPhone app by pressing that “X” in the upper-left corner of the application icon (such as the Mobile News, Pandora, and Break iPhone apps in the figure above).
 When you do this your iPhone should prompt you with some form of “Are you sure you want to delete this app?” message.

 In my case, when I started to delete an iPhone app, I was prompted that I hadn't backed up my data for that app, but it was no big deal, it was just a free app that I downloaded and installed, but didn't like.

 After you’ve deleted the iPhone apps you want to delete, just press the iPhone “Home” button to get the apps to stop shaking.

 You can also delete iPhones apps when your iPhone is connected to your computer and iTunes, but I haven't been home recently to try that.
 (I assume I will also see some kind of synchronization-related message related to deleting this application the next time I connect my iPhone to iTunes, but I don't expect that to be a big deal.)

-I get a lot of comments here about iPhone apps that end up in a "waiting" state after you try to install or update them.
+On a related note, I get a lot of comments here about iPhone apps that end up in a "waiting" state after you try to install or update them.
 I've gathered up all the information I can find about apps in a waiting state, and put that in one article here: How to update, install, or reinstall iPhone apps in a waiting state.